kunalb/termdex/markdown_files/README.md

 - [x] Translate the sample markdown table to a Zig extension
 - [x] Update the extension to list files (recursively) in the directory
 - [x] Add support for parsing frontmatter (YAML)
-- [ ] Add support for parsing markdown itself (headers, links, wiki links)
-- [ ] Use virtual tables for all multiple valued columns